- Last Updated: 1.18.17

 - Flu vaccine protects against current viruses, and vaccination is recommended every fall.
 Influenza is a respiratory illness that can cause complications in the elderly or in those with long-term illnesses.
 It is recommended for everyone age 6 months and older and especially for people who have chronic conditions that affect their heart or lungs, diabetes, kidney disease, anemia or weakened immune systems, and for pregnant women.

-- Pneumococcal vaccine protects against pneumococcal disease, which causes pneumonia and blood infections.
-It is recommended for persons age 65 or older and for persons who have chronic conditions such as heart or lung disease, asthma, diabetes, kidney disease, anemia or weakened immune systems and current smokers.
-This immunization is given once or twice in a lifetime, depending on a person's age and health condition.
+- Pneumococcal vaccines -- PCV13 (new) and PPV23 (old) -- protect against pneumococcal disease, which causes pneumonia and blood infections.
+PCV13 is recommended for people age 65 or older to be followed by PPV23 12 months later.
+If PPV23 is given first, administer PCV13 12 months later.
+People who have chronic conditions such as heart or lung disease, asthma, diabetes, kidney disease, anemia or weakened immune systems and current smokers should receive pneumococcal vaccine before age 65.
+These immunizations are given once or twice in a lifetime, depending on a person's age and health condition.

 - Hepatitis A vaccine protects against hepatitis A, which is spread from person to person or by eating contaminated food.
 Those who should be vaccinated include travelers to developing countries where hepatitis A is endemic; males who have sex with males; street drug users; persons who have chronic liver disease; persons who have clotting-factor disorders; and persons whose work puts them at risk for contracting hepatitis A, including persons working with nonhuman primates.